vickeykumar/Usefull-Packages-and-libraries/README.md

 # Usefull-Packages-and-libraries

-this Repo is to list all usefull packages and libraries I come accross during my development journey
+this Repo is for listing all usefull packages and libraries I come accross during my development journey